jariarkko/arch-model-t/guidelines.md

 security issues.
-As an example, re-use of TLS session tickets can enable an observer to associate multiple TLS sessions regardless of changes in source or destination addressing, which may reduce privacy or help a bad actor in targetting an attack.
+As an example, re-use of TLS session tickets can enable an observer to associate multiple TLS sessions regardless of changes in source or destination addressing, which may reduce privacy or help a bad actor in targeting an attack.
 The same effects may result regardless of how protocol exchanges can be linked to one another.
 Protocol designs that aim to prevent such linkage may produce have fewer unexpected or unwanted side-effects when deployed.